-A technician attaches flat metal discs (electrodes) to your scalp using a special adhesive.
+A technician attaches discs (electrodes) to your scalp using a special adhesive.
 Sometimes, an elastic cap fitted with electrodes is used instead.
-The electrodes are connected with wires to an instrument that amplifies — makes bigger — the brain waves and records them on computer equipment.
+The electrodes are connected with wires to an instrument that amplifies the brain waves and records them on computer equipment.

-- Video is frequently recorded during the EEG.
-Your body motions are captured by a video camera while the EEG simultaneously records your brain waves.
-This combined recording may help your doctor diagnose and treat your condition.
+- Video is routinely recorded during the EEG.
+Your body motions are captured by a video camera while the EEG records your brain waves.
+This combined recording can help your doctor diagnose and treat your condition.

 After the test

 During an EEG, flat metal discs (electrodes) are attached to your scalp.
+In a high-density EEG, shown here, the electrodes are closely spaced together.
 The electrodes are connected to the EEG machine with wires.
 Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.

 - Based on the results, what are my next steps?

-- What kind of follow-up, if any, do I need?
+- What follow-up, if any, do I need?

-- Are there any factors that might have affected the results of this test in some way?
+- Are there factors that might have affected the results of this test in some way?

 - Will I need to repeat the test?